1. Wright-Patterson Air Force Base

 2. Perry's Victory & International Peace Memorial

-Put-in-Bay - Built to honor those who fought in the Battle of Lake Erie during the War of 1812, the world's tallest Doric column also celebrates the long-lasting peace between the United States, Britain and Canada.
-More information can be found here.
+Put-in-Bay - On September 10, 1813, a small American fleet led by Commodore Oliver Hazard Perry faced off against a British fleet.
+Built to honor those who fought in the Battle of Lake Erie, the world's tallest Doric column also celebrates the long-lasting peace between the United States, Britain and Canada.
+Click here to learn more about the Battle of Lake Erie.
+More information on the memorial can be found here.

 3. Fort Meigs